golemfactory/golem-docs/src/pages/docs/providers/maintenance/wallet-restoration.md

 ## Retrieve your keystore

 Here you'll need the `key.json` file you had previously backed up.
-Do whatever you need to restore it - e.g. decrypt it if you previously encrypted it.
+Do whatever you need to do to restore it - e.g. decrypt it if you previously encrypted it.
 For the process to work, it must be the same plain-text JSON file that Yagna originally exported.

 Be sure that your `key.json` file is in your current working directory and run: